ZeC-Li/electrical-muscle-stimulation-system/Readme.md

 - Fan Jin ( Maya Diagnostics & Healthcare Co.Ltd.): He helped with hardware debugging and soldering.
 - Zhou Yi (nickname：雨花依雨): He built the backend user service for the Applet
+- Yuqi Tang：Traditional Chinese medicine theory support for the project, design of Motions for Tuina